 Some of you may remember Delphine from the infamous ‘Hit or Miss’ video that circulated the internet at a dramatic speed.
 Delphine, slaying in a pink wig and schoolgirl outfit, dabbed while dancing along to Mia Khalifa, by iLOVEFRiDAY.

-Problematic, slut-shamey aspects of that song aside, Delphine had garnered an audience that was as keen to see her succeed, as much as see her fail.
+Problematic, slut-shamey aspects of that Belle Delphine song aside, she had garnered an audience that was as keen to see her succeed, as much as see her fail.

 While Delphine never admitted to this, screenshots taken at the time seem legitimate, but are still disputed to this day.

 Minty Darling, one of the adult content creators she is alleged to have taken pictures from, confirmed this rumour (to her best extent) and even noted that she heard Delphine used her pics to pay for a trip to Venice.

 It’s important to note that these allegations are serious, and no definitive evidence has ever been linked to Delphine.
 However, this scandal was only the beginning.